vikimihova/Book-Platform/README.md

 # SoftUni-FinalProject-BookPlatform
-IMPORTANT: Uncomment SeedDatabase in Program.cs before starting the application.
 A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.
 My project for the Advanced ASP.NET Core course at SoftUni.
 OCTOBER - DECEMBER 2024